huggingface/blog/intel.md

 ![image](assets/80_intel/01.png)

-Today, Hugging Face is excited to announce that Intel has officially joined the [Hardware Partner Program](https://huggingface.co/hardware).
-Thanks to the [Optimum](https://github.com/huggingface/optimum-intel) open-source library, the two companies will collaborate to simplify hardware acceleration for the Machine Learning (ML) community and deliver state-of-the-art CPU performance for training, fine-tuning, and inference.

 The mission of Hugging Face is to democratize good machine learning and maximize its positive impact across industries and society.
-Not only do we strive to advance Transformers models, but we also work hard on simplifying their adoption.
+Not only do we strive to advance Transformer models, but we also work hard on simplifying their adoption.

+Today, we're excited to announce that Intel has officially joined our [Hardware Partner Program](https://huggingface.co/hardware).
+Thanks to the [Optimum](https://github.com/huggingface/optimum-intel) open-source library, Intel and Hugging Face will collaborate to build state-of-the-art hardware acceleration to train, fine-tune and predict with Transformers.

 Transformer models are increasingly large and complex, which can cause production challenges for latency-sensitive applications like search or chatbots.
-Optimizing latency has long been a long and challenging endeavor for ML practitioners.
+Unfortunately, latency optimization has long been a hard problem for Machine Learning (ML) practitioners.
 Even with deep knowledge of the underlying framework and hardware platform, it takes a lot of trial and error to figure out which knobs and features to leverage.

 ![image](assets/80_intel/02.png)